 Aircraft Accessibility for Persons with Disabilities

-Laws about people with disabilities, assistance animals, and emotional support animals differ in each province.
-Some provinces define ESAs as assistance animals.
-Others do not define ESAs at all.
+Laws about people with disabilities, assistance animals, and emotional support animals differ from province to province.

 In Manitoba, the law that protects against discrimination of people with disabilities is the Manitoba Human Rights Act, Chapter H175.
 This outlines that it is the right of each person to be treated solely on the basis of their personal merits.

 Still, as far as bringing your ESA to work goes, there is no law that obligates an employer to allow you to bring an ESA to work with you.
 The best thing you can do is speak with your manager about bringing your ESA to work.
 Show them your ESA letter and tell them how your companion animal boosts your morale and helps you to be more productive.
 You never know–they may be sympathetic to your situation!

 Manitoba does not have a law clarifying the accommodation of ESAs.
 You can argue that the Human Rights Act covers this situation to some extent.
 This legislation protects persons with disabilities.
 It states that: “A person must not deny to a person with a disability residential premises advertised or otherwise represented as available for occupancy by a tenant.”

 Keep in mind, however, that some landlords simply might not allow an ESA.
 Make sure that yours is sympathetic before trying to bring an ESA home.
 Otherwise, look for accommodation where pets are allowed.

 ESA Campus Housing